ibrahim-bancar/data_science-hmw/README.md

 - **Data access:** The **CSV** in `01-temporal-energy-analysis/` is compressed.
 Extract `World Energy Consumption.csv.zip` and place `World Energy Consumption.csv` in the same folder.
 If the filename changes, update the path in the notebook accordingly.

 ## Notes
-- **Code cells were not modified**; only descriptive texts were adapted (e.g., *“Q1 (20 pts)” → “Analysis 1”*).
-- Large datasets are not included in the repo; smaller samples or external links are provided instead.
 - The team project folder explicitly indicates collaboration details.

 ## License